DAILY DISCIPLINE #90

 Day 2- The Devil often uses half truths to keep us blind.
 While it is true that sinful man cannot stand before God on their own merit, God in His love had made a way.
 In the days of Job this was through sacrifice.
 You'll remember that Job had offered sacrifice and thus knew in his heart that he had access to God and walked before Him in integrity and truth.

-Day 3- In our day a man or woman can come before God when we take our place with Christ on the Cross.
-His death in our place makes us a "new creation" that is able to come before God.
+Day 3- In our day a man or woman can come before God when we recognize our place in Christ.
+Our death with Jesus on the cross and then receiving his Spirit enables us to become new creations that can come before God.

 2 Corinthians 5:17

 Job calls them all "miserable comforters".
 We become the same when we assume someone is being punished by God when they suffer.
 It is perhaps more accurate to see suffering as God's gift to bring us into deeper fellowship with Himself.